Shuvam-Das/Cortex-Performance-Engine/README.md

 -   **AI-Powered Reporting (Amazon Bedrock)**: The `ReportSynthesizer` agent uses Bedrock to analyze test results and server-side metrics, acting as an expert performance engineer to write reports with root cause analysis and actionable recommendations.
 -   **Chaos Engineering**: Injects failures (e.g., CPU stress, latency, errors) into the live AWS environment to test system resilience, orchestrated via **AWS Systems Manager**.
 -   **Secure, Extensible Notifications (n8n on Fargate)**: A final workflow step calls a webhook on your **private, self-hosted n8n instance** to create Jira tickets, send rich Slack messages, or log results to external systems.
+-   **Serverless Container Orchestration (AWS Fargate)**: All containerized components (n8n, JMeter) run on AWS Fargate, eliminating the need to manage servers, clusters, or nodes.
+This is a deliberate choice over Kubernetes to reduce operational overhead and cost.
 -   **Serverless & Cost-Optimized**: The entire platform runs on **AWS Step Functions**, **Lambda**, and **Fargate Spot**, ensuring minimal cost.

 ---